Active-set Methods for Submodular Minimization Problems: Experiments

-\paragraph{Time comparisons. } We also performed time comparisons between the iterative methods and the combinatorial methods on standard datasets.
-The standard mincut-maxflow~\cite{boykov04} on the 3D volumetric dataset of the Standard bunny~\cite{maxflowDataset} of size $102 \times 100 \times 79$ takes $0.11$ seconds while averaged alternating reflections (AAR) without warmstart takes $0.38$ seconds.
-The averaged alternating reflections with warmstart (AAR-WS) takes $0.21$ seconds and the active-set method (ACTIVE) takes $0.38$ seconds.
-The main bottleneck in the active-set method is the inversion of the Laplacian matrix and it could considerably improve by using methods suggested in~\cite{vishnoi2013lx}.
-Note that the projection on base polytopes of $F_1$ and $F_2$ can be parallelized by projecting onto each of the 2D frame of $F_1$ and each line of $F_2$ respectively~\cite{seshTV}.
-The times for (AAR), (AAR-WS) and (ACTIVE) use parallel multicore architectures\footnote{20 core, Intel(R) Xeon(R) CPU E5-2670 v2 @ 2.50GHz with 100Gigabytes of memory.
-We only use up to 16 cores of the machine to ensure accurate timings} while the combinatorial algorithm only uses a single core.
+{\it Time comparisons. } We also performed time comparisons between the iterative methods and the combinatorial methods on standard data sets.
+The standard mincut-maxflow~\citep{boykov04} on the 3D volumetric data set of the Standard bunny~\citep{maxflowDataset} of size $102 \times 100 \times 79$ takes $0.11$ seconds while averaged alternating reflections (AAR) without warm start takes $0.38$ seconds.
+The averaged alternating reflections with warm start (AAR-WS) takes $0.21$ seconds and the active-set method (ACTIVE) takes $0.38$ seconds.
+The main bottleneck in the active-set method is the inversion of the Laplacian matrix and it could considerably improve by using methods suggested by~\citet{vishnoi2013lx}.
+Note that the projection on the base polytopes of $F_1$ and $F_2$ can be parallelized by projecting onto each of the 2D frame of $F_1$ and each line of $F_2$ respectively~\citep{seshTV}.
+The times for (AAR), (AAR-WS) and (ACTIVE) use parallel multi-core architectures\footnote{20 core, Intel(R) Xeon(R) CPU E5-2670 v2 @ 2.50GHz with 100Gigabytes of memory.
+We only use up to 16 cores of the machine to ensure accurate timings.} while the combinatorial algorithm only uses a single core.
 Note that cut functions on grid structures are only a small subclass of submodular functions with such efficient combinatorial algorithms.
-In constrast, our algorithm works on more general class of sum of submodular functions than just cut functions.
+In contrast, our algorithm works on more general class of sum of submodular functions than just with cut functions.